 The Company's insurance subsidiaries are restricted by state regulations as to the aggregate amount of dividends they may pay in any consecutive 12-month period without regulatory approval.
 Accordingly, based on statutory limits as of December 31, 2008, the Company was eligible to receive dividends from its insurance subsidiaries during 2009 without obtaining regulatory approval as long as the aggregate dividends paid over the twelve months preceding any dividend payment date in 2009 did not exceed \$117.9.
-The Company received no dividends from its insurance subsidiaries during 2009.
-Based on state regulations as of December 31, 2009, the Company is eligible to receive dividends from its insurance subsidiaries during 2010 without obtaining regulatory approval as long as the aggregate dividends paid over the 12 months preceding any dividend payment date in 2010 do not exceed \$141.5.
+The Company received no dividends from its insurance subsidiaries during 2009, the Company is eligible to receive dividends from its insurance subsidiaries during 2009 as the aggregate dividend payment 31, 2009, the Company is eligible to receive dividends from its insurance subsidiaries during 2010 without obtaining regulatory approval as long as the aggregate dividends paid over the 12 months preceding any dividend payment date in 2010 do not exceed \$141.5.